 Other applicants for an education in a secondary-school day-school programme can obtain all information concerning the studies and registration on the website of the Directorate of Education.

-The school head teacher may grant entrance into individual educational programmes to a student who has reached the age of 18, even if the student does not meet the minimum requirements with respect to achievement when finishing primary school.
-The school principal is responsible for the admission of students into secondary schools.
+The school director may grant an exception for entrance into individual educational programmes to a student who has reached the age of 18, even if the student does not meet the minimum requirements with respect to achievement when finishing primary school.
+The school director is responsible for the admission of students into secondary schools.

 Student loans and support

 Students at secondary-school level who pursue authorised vocational education or other approved work-related studies can apply for a student loan.

 Secondary school students in the rural areas who need to attend a school outside of their own local community will be offered either grants from the local community or what is called an equalisation grant (jöfnunarstyrkur).

 The families or the guardians of secondary students of small means can apply for a grant from the Icelandic Church Aid Fund for expenses.